andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_07_GroupAnalysis.rst

 .. note::

-  If you receive an error saying that one of the fields hasn't been filled in - but you can clearly see that it has been filled in - click on another field, and try clicking the "Go" icon again.
+  If you receive an error saying that one of the fields hasn't been filled in - but you can clearly see that it has been filled in - click on another field, and then try clicking the "Go" icon again.

 Generating the Results